PaulMenge/CapitalFlighttoTaxHavens/README.md

-# Seminar Work on Capital Flight following the Arab Spring and its Destinations
+# Seminar Work on Capital Flight following the Arab Spring

 This project investigates the dynamics of **capital flight around the Arab Spring** and the **destinations** that received those outflows.
 It is organized with a clear separation between **Code**, **Data**, and **Plots**.